-The Order directs NYSERDA to describe the qualitative factors it will evaluate in scoring and ranking bids.
-20 NYSERDA proposes that non-price evaluation factors shall consider those utilized in NYSERDA's Large-Scale Renewables solicitations and shall include three broad categories of 1) project maturity and viability; 2) electricity system value; and 3) societal and economic benefits.
-Criteria and weighting would be developed with an eye to the Order's geographic minimum targets and Climate Act requirements for Disadvantaged Communities, and to account for long-duration storage benefits and attributes as directed in the Order.
+The 2024 Energy Storage Order directed NYSERDA to describe the qualitative factors it will evaluate in scoring and ranking bids.
+28 NYSERDA shall include three broad categories of 1) project maturity and viability; 2) electricity system value; and 3) societal and economic benefits.
+Criteria and weighting shall be developed with an eye to the 2024 Energy Storage Order's geographic minimum targets and Climate Act requirements for Disadvantaged Communities, and to account for long-duration storage benefits and attributes as directed by the 2024 Energy Storage Order.

 Within these non-price categories, two types of criteria shall be developed and applied to subcategories.
 "Minimum threshold" criteria shall constitute a minimum requirement for eligibility.
-"Exceeding threshold" criteria shall represent additional value within a subcategory and generate bonus points.
+"Evaluation" criteria shall represent additional value within a subcategory and generate non-price evaluation points.